hbctraining/Intro-to-ChIPseq/lessons/08_diffbind_differential_peaks.md

 ## Differential enrichment analysis

 To provide a more complex picture of biological processes in a cell, many studies aim to compare different datasets obtained by ChIP-seq.
 In our dataset, we have peak calls from two different transcription factors: Nanog and Pou5f1.
-For each factor **we have two replicates, and it would be best to use tools that make use of these replicates (i.e [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html)**, [ChIPComp](https://www.bioconductor.org/packages/3.3/bioc/html/ChIPComp.html)) to compute statistics reflecting how significant the changes are.
-For this analysis, we will use as input not only the peak calls but also incorporate the BAM files.
+For each of the factors, we have evaluated consensus across the replicates within a group, but we haven't yet compared the peaks identified by each of the factors against each other. **What binding regions are present in Nanog samples, but absent/less enriched in the Pou51 samples (and vice versa)?**

 <img src="../img/chip_workflow_sept2018_diffbind.png" width="800">

 ## Tools for evaluating differential enrichment

 An increasing number of ChIP-seq experiments are investigating transcription factor binding under multiple experimental conditions, for example, various treatment conditions, several distinct time points and different treatment dosage levels.
-Because differential enrichment has become of practical importance in biological and medical research, more tools have become available for this type of analysis.
+Because differential enrichment has become of practical importance in biological and medical research, **more tools have become available for this type of analysis**.

 <img src="../img/diffpeaks-software.png" width="800">

-When choosing which tool to use there are several criterion to consider.

-1. You want software that can be **implemented without the need for extensive efforts** for porting the code.
-Also, keep track of whether this tool is being maintained and frequently updated.
+The tools vary in their methods

 2. What **inputs** are required by the user?
 Some tools  require preliminary detection of enriched regions by external peak-calling algorithms, while others implement their own detection method.